 I have touched on this before when talking about the need to know passwords, usernames, and location of money so you will be prepared in the case of death or incapacitation (god forbid.)

 I can hear the collective gasps already.
 After all, I am a personal finance blogger.
-Let me clarify, my husband is the one who pays the bills, takes out the cash from the ATM and divides the money for our spending.
-He is the one who transfers the money to savings and to our various envelopes.
+Let me clarify; my husband is the one who pays the bills, takes out the cash from the ATM, and divides the money for our spending.
+He is the one who transfers the money to savings and our various envelopes.
 This doesn’t mean that I don’t know everything that is happening with our money.
-We worked together to create our budget and we regularly discuss our money and goals.
+We worked together to create our budget, and we regularly discuss our money and goals.

-I also have full access to all our accounts and I get alerts on my phone and emails when money is transferred and taken out of my accounts.
-I can trust my husband to deal competently and responsibility with our finances and still have knowledge of what is going on.
+I also have full access to all our accounts, and I get alerts on my phone and emails when money is transferred and taken out of my accounts.
+I can trust my husband to deal competently and responsibly with our finances and still know what is going on.
 Having complete trust in someone does not mean that you don’t know what is going on.
 I trust him implicitly.
 I still am always in the loop.
 I still have a say in every penny.
 I still know exactly what is going on.

-Having knowledge does not mean that you are lacking in trust.
-Going a bit further, having knowledge does not mean that you don’t respect your husband.
+Knowing does not mean that you lack trust.
+Going a bit further, knowing does not mean that you don’t respect your husband.
 I respect my husband.
 I trust him.
 I do not doubt him.
 All of these things do not mean that I need to close my eyes.

 People make mistakes.
 Things happen.
 Life happens.
-It is IMPERATIVE that you are aware of where your money is and where it is going.
+You must be aware of where your money is and where it is going.
 Unfortunately, too many ladies have been blindsided by people who they trust.
 It is crucial to make sure that you are aware of your financial situation.
-It is crucial that a couple work together as a team towards financial security.
+A couple must work together as a team towards financial security.
 A team cannot operate when one person is clueless and kept in the dark.

 I hope this does not come across as too preachy.
 I know that maybe I am coming across strongly.
-This is because this is something that I feel extremely passionate about.
-I hope you will excuse this lecture on this day that is meant to empower and celebrate women.
+This is because this is something that I feel incredibly passionate about.
+I hope you will excuse this lecture on this day that is about empowering and celebrating women.

-Of course, if you want to be more active and involved in your finances you can do that as well!
-Even in a traditional marriage, you can take control of your finances and start saving for your retirement.
+Of course, if you want to be more active and involved in your finances, you can do that as well!
+Even in a traditional marriage, you can control your finances and start saving for your retirement.

-We have a responsibility to teach our daughters and the young women in our life all this important information as well, so please reach out to the young women in your life and share this vital information.
+We have a responsibility to teach our daughters and the young women who are in our life all this important information, so please reach out to the young women in your life and share this vital information.

-Looking for great content by Women?
-Check out Women who Money for their extensive directory.
+Are you looking for great content by Women?
+Check out Women Who Money for their extensive directory.